In our store

 The Invention of Hugo Cabret

-Hugo's uncle maintained the clocks in a Paris train station.
-When his uncle disappears, Hugo needs to keep the clocks running smoothly to keep his secret life.
-As he maintains his hidden existence, he befriends a girl he meets at the toy store, and, eventually, the man who runs the toy store.
+Hugo’s uncle maintained the clocks in a Paris train station.
+When his uncle disappears, Hugo must keep the clocks running smoothly to keep his secret life.
+As he keeps his hidden existence, he befriends a girl he meets at the toy store, and, eventually, the man who runs the toy store.
 Together, they find a much greater mystery to solve.

 Though the size of the book might immediately frighten some readers, many pages are dedicated to fabulous black/white illustrations that make the book read like a movie (or at least a flip book!)
 Brian Selznick is best known as an illustrator, but here he has created one of the most original books of the year, winner of the Quill Award for Best Children's Chapter book of 2007.